Tag: justice

 But I was persistent, and I was a fool.*

-There is no doubt that some people find great in being persistent.
+There is no doubt that some people find great success in being persistent.
 What is often not recognized in that is their innate skill, , or support, which can make all the difference.

 Sometimes the persistence can be like a drip on a rainy day.
 You can’t get the sound out of your head, even though you “know” your roof is good.
 It beats on your head and in your .
 Sometimes it tricks you into thinking that your roof really is leaking.